 Other important features for an ERP solution are Business Intelligence and the solution’s flexibility.
 “A growing number of cloud-based ERP systems enable business transformation and business intelligence,” says Mattioli.
 Your IT team has a very special role in evaluating these providers and determining whether the solutions will sit well with your company’s existing technology.
-“These benefits are important because there are limits to what can be achieved with cost reduction,” he adds.
+“These benefits are important because there are limits to what can be achieved with cost reduction.”

 Even though companies tend to throw ludicrous sums of money into investing in ERP systems, they still often rely on excel spreadsheets for a number of functions.
 This is problematic since these excel spreadsheets lack the IT controls necessary to ensure quality.
 According to CNBC, it was found that around 88% of spreadsheets contain errors in them.
 This is pretty scary stuff, especially when it comes to large companies that should be smart enough to avoid such pitfalls.